loanmarket/mycrm-lodgement-sample/README.md

 # Download Lixi package
-* Use the Swagger api url https://api.integration.mycrm.finance/swagger/index.html Make sure the Lodgement Api is selected as shown below, The /Lodgement/Residential/Admin/Package endpoint is used to generate the package, it also allows to select the format Json or XML
+* Use the Swagger api url https://api.integration.mycrm.finance/swagger/index.html
+* Lodgement Api definition should be selected as shown below.
+* /Lodgement/Residential/Admin/Package endpoint is used to generate the package, it also allows to select the format Json or XML

 ![ScreeShot 2022-10-11 at 15 46 42@2x](https://user-images.githubusercontent.com/3873306/200980851-1311d380-fa2f-45a6-9786-d8b87940fbac.png)

-* Log in to MyCrm using the credetial provided. once you logged in to MyCRM filter the network by getuser in order to get the Bearer token so that you can copy it into the Swagger Authorize (exclude the “Bearer” prefix)
+* Log in to MyCrm using the credetial provided.
+* Once you logged in to MyCRM using the browser developer tools (F12) filter the network calls and search for the getuser calls.
+* Get the Bearer token and copy it into the Swagger Authorize (exclude the “Bearer” prefix)

 ![ScreeShot 2022-10-11 at 15 49 40@2x](https://user-images.githubusercontent.com/3873306/200981097-09c38ac4-bd4d-4725-9523-0f5709b3e453.png)